 Filing, prosecuting and defending patents on our drug candidates in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States can be less extensive than those in the United States.
-For example, the use of A-101 45% Topical Solution for the treatment of warts is currently covered by issued patents in the United States, Australia, India and New Zealand, but not in the European Union or other countries.
-An additional four U.S. patents are issued, and patent applications are pending in the United States, the European Union and other foreign countries directed to high-concentration hydrogen peroxide formulations, including ESKATA and/or A-101 45% Topical Solution and methods of use.
+For example, our lead inhibitor of the MK2 signaling pathway, ATI-450, is currently covered by patents and applications in the United States, European Union and other foreign markets.
+We currently do not have any patents issued directed to our lead "soft" JAK inhibitor, ATI-1777, or our lead ITK inhibitor, ATI-2138, rather we have pending applications in the United States, European Union and other foreign markets directed to each of ATI-1777 and ATI-2138.